plainionist/Plainion.OneNote/docs/ReadMe.md

 - "Ctrl-I" to toggle italics of the selection
 - "Ctrl-U" to toggle underline of the selection
 - "TAB"/"Shift-TAB" to change indentation of selection

+*Note:* If you copy/paste text with different format it will be preserved.
+For example, you can copy code with syntax highlighting from Visual Studio and the colors will be kept.

 ## Installation